NIPC Rates Edo High On Investment Reforms | Leadership Newspaper

 NIPC Rates Edo High On Investment Reforms

-The Nigerian Investment Promotion Commission (NIPC) has applauded the Edo State Government on the impact of the reforms implemented through the Edo State Investment Promotion Office (ESIPO), aimed at making the state the preferred destination for investors.
+The Nigerian Investment Promotion Commission (NIPC) has rated Edo state government high on investment reforms, implemented through the Edo State Investment Promotion Office (ESIPO), aimed at making the state the preferred destination for investors.

-Director, State Coordination of the NIPC, Mr. Aminu Takum, disclosed this when he led a delegation to Edo State for the review of Nigeria Investment Certification Programme (NICP).
+Director, State Coordination of the NIPC, Mr Aminu Takum, disclosed this when he led a delegation to the State for the review of Nigeria Investment Certification Programme (NICP).

-The NICPS is involved in the processing of data collection, which quickens investors’ decision to locate their investments in specific region of interest.
+The NICP is involved in the processing of data collection, which quickens investors’ decision to locate their investments in specific region of interest.

 He said the ESIPO and the Ministries, Departments and Agencies (MDAs) involved in the project have made a lot of progress in efforts to attract investment, urging the team to provide additional information required to fast track the certification process.

-Head of the ESIPO, Mr. Kelvin Uwaibi, expressed appreciation to the team from NIPC, assuring them that within the next few weeks, all that is required will be put together to have the state certified.
+Head of the ESIPO, Mr Kelvin Uwaibi, expressed appreciation to the team from NIPC, assuring them that within the next few weeks, all that is required will be put together certify the state.

-Mr. Kelvin thanked the various MDAs for their diligence and input in the certification process, urging all stakeholders to continue to support the ESIPO to actualize the dreams of the Godwin Obaseki-led administration.
+Uwaibi thanked the various MDA’s for their diligence and input in the certification process, urging all stakeholders to continue to support the ESIPO to actualize the dreams of the Godwin Obaseki-led administration.

-The certification process commenced nine months ago with the visitation of the Executive Secretary, Nigeria Investment Promotion Commission (NIPC), Yewande Sadiku.
+The certification process commenced nine months ago with the visitation of the Executive Secretary of NIPC, Yewande Sadiku.

 The final stage is the review meeting, which has revealed a lot of progress made so far by the state.